Unified Multi-Modal Interactive & Reactive 3D Motion Generation via Rectified Flow: Related Work

 \section{Related Work}

 \textbf{Two-person Motion Generation.} While single-person motion generation has advanced rapidly~\citep{guo2022generating, tevet2022human, petrovich_temos_2022, zhang2024motiondiffuse}, extending these methods to multi-person settings introduces the additional challenge of modeling coordination between agents.
-Early two-person models~\citep{9093627, xu2023actformer, xie2021physics} demonstrated feasibility but exhibited limited generalization.
+Early two-person models~\citep{9093627, xu2023actformer, xie2021physics} demonstrated feasibility but exhibited limited generalization or weak semantic grounding.
 To address data scarcity and modeling complexity, \citet{liang_intergen_2023} introduced a large-scale interaction dataset with a text-conditioned diffusion model, later extended by text-guided variants~\citep{shafir2024human, yi2024generating, li2024twoinoneunifiedmultipersoninteractive}.
 In the domain of dance, specialized frameworks explored music-conditioned lead–follower generation~\citep{li2024interdance, wang2025leaderfollowerinteractivemotion, ghosh2025duetgen}.
 Despite these advances, most diffusion-based methods remain slow and restricted to single-modality conditioning.
-For reactive motion generation, early GAN- and transformer-based methods~\citep{men_gan-based_2021, rahman2022pacmopartnerdependenthuman, ghosh_remos_2023} have recently been extended with text~\citep{xu2024regennet, cen2025ready} or with joint leader motion and music for dance accompaniment~\citep{siyao_duolando_2024}.
-However, these approaches still suffer from high inference latency and limited multi-modal support.
-Our framework, DualFlow, addresses these challenges by unifying interactive and reactive motion generation within a single transformer-based architecture, jointly conditioned on text and music.
+For reactive motion generation, early GAN- and transformer-based methods~\citep{men_gan-based_2021, rahman2022pacmopartnerdependenthuman, ghosh_remos_2023} have recently been extended with text~\citep{xu2024regennet, cen2025ready} or with joint leader motion and music ~\citep{siyao_duolando_2024}.
+However, existing interactive and reactive models are developed as separate systems with incompatible architectures and training objectives, limited multi-modal support and preventing seamless switching between tasks.
+Our framework, DualFlow, addresses these limitations by unifying interactive and reactive two-person motion generation within a single transformer-based rectified flow architecture, jointly conditioned on text, music, and retrieved motion exemplars.